 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.

-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - Real taxonomy aligned - Real taxonomy aligned.
-At the date of this periodic information document, the management company does not have all the necessary data to determine the alignment of investments with the taxonomy criteria for fossil gas include the EU
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - \\Real taxonomy aligned - \\\Real taxonomy aligned.
+At the date of preparation of this periodic information document, the management company does not have all the necessary data to determine the alignment of investments with the taxonomy, excluding sovereign bonds.
+The percentage of alignment of investments with the taxonomy, including sovereign bonds being by construction a real minimum proportion is taken up accordingly.